kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 +  filepath: data/07_model_output/y_pred.csv
 ```

-Run `kedro run` in your terminal, you should be able to see `y_pred` is saved multiple times in the logs.
+With these changes, when you run `kedro run` in your terminal, you should see `y_pred`` being saved multiple times in the logs as the generator lazily processes and saves the data in smaller chunks.

 ```
 ...